pgbackrest/pgbackrest/doc/BLOG.md

 # pgBackRest File Bundling and Block Incremental Backup

 Efficiently storing backups is a major priority for the pgBackRest project but we also strive to balance this goal with restore performance.
-Two recent features help in this area: file bundling and block incremental backup.
+Two recent features help with both efficiency and performance: file bundling and block incremental backup.

 To demonstrate these features we will create two repositories.
 The first repository will use defaults and the second will have file bundling and block incremental backup enabled.